dialoguetoolkit/chattoolOLD/index.md

 <p>Gao, G., Hwang, S. Y., Culbertson, G., & Fussell, S. R. (2017).
 Beyond Information Content: The Effects of Culture On Affective Grounding in Instant Messaging Conversations.</p>

-<p>Liebman, N., & Gergle, D. (2016, February).
-It's (Not) Simply a Matter of Time: The Relationship Between CMC Cues and Interpersonal Affinity.
-In Proceedings of the 19th ACM Conference on Computer-Supported Cooperative Work & Social Computing (pp. 570-581).
+<p>Liebman, N., & Gergle, D. (2016, February).<b> It's (Not) Simply a Matter of Time: The Relationship Between CMC Cues and Interpersonal Affinity.</b> In Proceedings of the 19th ACM Conference on Computer-Supported Cooperative Work & Social Computing (pp. 570-581).
 ACM.</p>

 <p>Concannon, S., Healey, P. G., & Purver, M. (2015). <a href = "./publications/concannon-et-al15semdialexp.pdf"><b>Shifting Opinions: An Experiment on Agreement and Disagreement in Dialogue</b></a> SEMDIAL 2015 goDIAL, 15.</p>